 An important aspect of the event from the teachers' point of view was the level of organisation and pre-event briefing provided, not only in terms of the teachers' handbook but also the health and safety planning.
-In future, more advance notice of the event and more help with curriculum A young visitor to Countryside Live! has a close encounter with a falcon links may need to be given, so that schools can build the event into their science work more effectively.
+In future, more advance notice of the event and more help with curriculum links may need to be given, so that schools can build the event into their science work more effectively.